 Hardy Mertens (Nieuwenhagen/Netherlands, 1960) studied musicology at the Utrecht University as well as composition and band conducting at the Utrecht Music Conservatory.
 He started his musical career as a clarinettist and arranger in the Netherlands Royal Military Band but later became known worldwide as a composer and conductor.

-At present he is professor in band conducting & composing at the Tilburg Fontys Academy of Music and Performing Arts and resident conductor of the Koninklijke Harmonie Orpheus Tilburg.
+At present he is professor in band conducting & composing at the Tilburg Fontys University of Arts and resident conductor of the Koninklijke Harmonie Orpheus Tilburg.
 He is also an associate conductor with the Netherlands Police Orchestra.
 Hardy is playing an active role as guest conductor, clinician, lecturer and judge particularly in Singapore and Italy and he also has had occasional engagements as guest conductor in USA, Canada, Israel, Hong Kong and many European countries.

 For his achievements in the field of wind music in general and specially for the Corpo Bandistico di Borgosatollo, this city awarded Hardy their honorary citizenship in May 2016.